takakiwakuda/EnvironmentVariable/docs/Get-EnvironmentVariable.md

 ### System.Collections.Hashtable

-`Get-EnvironmentVariable` returns the `Hashtable` objects that contains one or more environment variables names and their values.
+`Get-EnvironmentVariable` returns the hashtable objects that contains one or more environment variables names and their values.

 ## NOTES